-• Unrelated Donor(s) - It is possible to perform surveillance where the pre-transplant genotype for the recipient or one of the donor(s) is unknown.
+- Unrelated Donor(s): - - It is possible to perform surveillance where the pre-transplant genotype for the recipient or one of the donor(s) is unknown.
 It is not possible to perform surveillance if there is more than one unknown genotype.
-Some of the QC Metrics require all genotypes to be present and are disabled if one of the genotypes is unknown.

-Related Donor(s) - all pre-transplant genotyping is required for surveillance testing.
+Some of the QC Metrics require all genotypes to be present and are disabled if one of the genotypes is unknown. - In case of an unknown genotype, a disease relapse or loss of heterozygosity can impact results - Related Donor(s) all pre-transplant genotyping is required for surveillance testing.